 However, you can see that the normal drift rate of stock means lump sum investing is better when you have the option.

 Dollar cost averaging matches well with your paycheck.
 For deploying a windfall, though, it will typically look like very expensive insurance.

-Sometimes, DCA will come out on top when both options were available.
-However, the burden is on dollar cost averaging to prove it – the historical default in the United States should be lump sum investments.
+And sometimes in retrospect, DCA will come out on top when both options were available.
+However, the burden is on dollar cost averaging to prove it; the historical default – at least in the United States and most major economies – should be to prefer lump sum investments.

 Takeaway: Lump Sum Usually Beats Dollar cost Averaging